Archdiocese of Galveston–Houston: 1959 to 2004

 In recognition of the explosive growth of the city of Houston, Nold in 1959 recommended to Pope John XXIII the creation of a co-cathedral in that city.
 Later that year, Sacred Heart Church in Houston was designated a co-cathedral and the Diocese of Galveston was renamed the Diocese of Galveston-Houston.
 In September 1961, Nold ordered that all Catholic schools in the diocese be racially integrated.
 During his tenure, Nold established 47 parishes and 14 missions, as well as several schools.
 After Nold went blind in 1963, Pope Paul VI named Bishop John Morkovsky from the Diocese of Amarillo as coadjutor bishop.

 While coadjutor bishop, Morkovsky in 1964 he founded the diocesan newspaper The Texas Catholic Herald.
 He established the first diocesan mission in Guatemala City in 1966.
 That same year, the Vatican erected the Diocese of Beaumont with territory from Galveston-Houston.
 In 1968, Morkovsky established the Hospital Chaplains Corps at Houston Medical Center.
-When Nold retired in 1975, Morkovsky automatically became bishop of Galveston-Houston.
+When Nold retired in 1975, Morkovsky became bishop of Galveston-Houston.

 During his tenure as bishop, Morkovsky established African American and Mexican American ministries and gave special attention to low-income parishioners and Houston's large Vietnamese community.
 In 1979, Pope John Paul II elevated the status of St. Mary Cathedral to that of a minor basilica.
 In 1982, the Vatican erected the Diocese of Victoria, taking more territory from Galveston-Houston.
 Morkovsky resigned in 1984.
 The next bishop of Galveston-Houston was Bishop Joseph Fiorenza from the Diocese of San Angelo, named by John Paul II in 1984.